Exhibits of high historical value and gold silver coins

 Business hours

-New Year's holidays (December 29 to January 4).
+Year-end and New Year holidays (December 29 to January 4).

-In addition, the museum may be closed temporarily due to replacement of exhibitions.
+In addition, the museum may be closed temporarily due to replacement of the exhibition.

 Barrier-free information

-If you are elderly or have physical disabilities, please use the elevator to move to the second floor.
+If you are elderly or physically handicapped, please use the elevator to move to the second floor.

-A multi-functional toilet that can be used in wheelchairs is located on the second floor of the building.
+There is a multi-function toilet that can be used in wheelchairs on the second floor of the building.

 It is possible to enter with guide dogs, service dogs, and hearing dogs.